NuVasive (NASDAQ:NUVA) Issues FY 2021 Earnings Guidance

-NuVasive (NASDAQ:NUVA) updated its FY 2021 earnings guidance on Monday.
+NuVasive (NASDAQ:NUVA) issued an update on its FY 2021 earnings guidance on Monday morning.
 The company provided EPS guidance of $2.250-$2.350 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.300.
 The company issued revenue guidance of $1.19 billion-$1.21 billion, compared to the consensus revenue estimate of $1.20 billion.NuVasive also updated its Q3 2021 guidance to EPS.

-Separately, Needham & Company LLC reiterated a buy rating on shares of NuVasive in a research note on Thursday, July 29th.
-One research analyst has rated the stock with a sell rating, five have issued a hold rating and six have assigned a buy rating to the stock.
-Based on data from MarketBeat, the company presently has a consensus rating of Hold and an average price target of $67.54.

 NuVasive, Inc engages in the development, manufacture, sale, and provision of procedural solutions for spine surgery.
 It offers a comprehensive portfolio of procedurally integrated spine surgery solutions, including surgical access instruments, spinal implants, fixation systems, biologics, and enabling technologies, as well as systems and services for intraoperative neuromonitoring.